How to cut the costs of shared living

 Finally, don’t be caught short – remember to factor these expenses into your budget.

 Unless you want to finance your housemate’s bedroom-sauna experiment, it would be a good idea to agree about when the heating can be on.
 A simple suggestion that there has to be more than one person in the house for day-time heating can significantly cut down on bills.

 Watching daytime TV in your pants doesn’t come without its costs.
-For the privilege of indulging in a student stereotype you’ll need a TV licence, one per shared household.
+For the privilege of indulging in this particular student stereotype, you’ll need a TV Licence, one per shared household.

-Unless, that is, you’re renting rooms separately, in which case a licence will be required for each room.
-At £147 this can be a large sum to fork out on your own.
-However if you’re caught without one the possible £1,000 fine will hurt you more.
+Unless that is, you’re renting rooms separately, in which case a licence will be required for each room.
+At £150 this can be a large sum to fork out on your own.
+However, if you’re caught without one the possible £1,000 fine will hurt you more.

 To soften the blow you can pay in instalments and even get a pro-rata refund if you go home for the summer.

 That said, you may not need a TV Licence at all!
 Find out more about the TV Licence loophole.

 As a student you are granted one, not insignificant, get-out; full-time students are exempt from paying council tax.
 To get your exemption, you’ll each need to pick up a certificate from your accommodation office and hand it in at the local council.

 Part-time students, however, don’t have this luxury, which is something you might want to consider when you’re choosing who to live with.